Corust1411/Internet-of-Things/README.md

 # Internet-of-Things
-works in "Internet of Things (Network)" class
+sample of IOT class app for vercel api deployment with postgre database